scottdgaines/scottdgaines/README.md

   </a>
 </p>

-My name is Scott Gaines, and I am a Frontend software engineer with a background in the theare and service industry.
+My name is Scott Gaines, and I am a front-end software engineer with a background in the theare and service industry.
 I am interested in fostering technology and user-experiences that result in a lasting impact, support for disenfranchised communities and demographics, and a furthering of the arts and education.
+Passionate about Animal Welfare, Accessible Education, Human Rights and Advocacy, and Social Impact work.

 ### Technologies
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)